ether/etherpad-lite-jquery-plugin/README.md

-'userColor'        : false, // The background color of this authors text in hex format IE #000 'hideQRCode'       : false, // Hide QR code 'alwaysShowChat'   : false, // Always show the chat on the UI 'width'            : 100, // The width of the embedded IFrame 'height'           : 100,  // The height of the embedded IFrame 'border'           : 0,    // The width of the border (make sure to append px to a numerical value) 'borderStyle'      : 'solid', // The CSS style of the border	[none, dotted, dashed, solid, double, groove, ridge, inset, outset]
+'userColor'        : false, // The background color of this authors text in hex format IE #000 'hideQRCode'       : false, // Hide QR code 'alwaysShowChat'   : false, // Always show the chat on the UI 'pageview'         : false, // Display page view when opening the pad (requires ep_page_view plugin) 'width'            : 100, // The width of the embedded IFrame 'height'           : 100,  // The height of the embedded IFrame 'border'           : 0,    // The width of the border (make sure to append px to a numerical value) 'borderStyle'      : 'solid', // The CSS style of the border	[none, dotted, dashed, solid, double, groove, ridge, inset, outset]
-'rtl'              : false // Show text from right to left 'pageview'         : false // Display page view when opening the pad (requires ep_page_view plugin)
+'rtl'              : false // Show text from right to left
 </pre>

 # Copyright